sievericcardo/greenhouse_dt_project/how-to-run.md

 <br>

-- `config_shelf_2`: same as before but for data collector in second shelf.
+- `config_shelf_2.ini`: same as before but for data collector in second shelf.
 It is needed because we assume there will be 2 shelves in the greenhouse, each one with its own data collector.

-#### **Data collector**
+## Data collector

-To execute a demo of the interaction between data collectors and host machine, first pull the [data-collector repository](https://github.com/N-essuno/greenhouse-data-collector) from GitHub
+- Clone the [data-collector repository](https://github.com/N-essuno/greenhouse-data-collector) from GitHub

 ```bash
 git clone https://github.com/N-essuno/greenhouse-data-collector.git
 ```

+### Run the DEMO
+- If not present create a configuration file named `config.ini` into the `collector` folder.
+  - The file must contain at least the `influx2` section as described in the [configuration files section]().
+    - `[influx2]`
+    - `url`: URL of the influxDB database (e.g., http://localhost:8086)
+    - `org`: organization name (the one you saved while setting up influxDB)
+    - `token`: token to access the database (the one you saved while setting up influxDB)
+  - An example of the configuration file (`config.ini.example`) can be found in the project
-Then run the following command from the root of the data-collector project:
+- Run the following command from the root of the data-collector project to start the demo program:

 ```bash
 python3 -m collector --demo
 ```

+**Brief demo program description**

-The demo will create a bucket named `demo` and will populate it with:
+The demo program will create a bucket named `demo` and will populate it with:

 - Pot measurements with decreasing moisture, simulating a real life scenario which triggers the actuator to water the pot.
 - Plant measurements